Friendster was a social networking service that allowed you to set up user profiles, connect with other people, and communicate with them.

 By fall 2003, the site had amassed close to three million users – all while still being in its beta test phase.
 Its growth was fueled by dozens of media publications from sources as reputable as Time Magazine, Esquire, Vanity Fair, or Entertainment Weekly.

 The media coverage went so far that Abrams was even invited as a guest on “Jimmy Kimmel Live”.
-During the show, he even boasted that Yahoo’s founders had never been guests on a late-night television talk show.
+During the show, he bragged about the fact that Yahoo’s founders had never been guests on a late-night television talk show.

 Around the same time, Friendster was also able to raise its first-ever institutional round of funding.
 PayPal founder Peter Thiel, former Yahoo Chief Executive Tim Koogle (who also joined Friendster’s board), and others poured a little over $1 million into the company.